Top of the page

 Genotype-Phenotype Correlations and Risk Stratification

 Genotype-phenotype correlations in MEN2 are well-established and have long been used to guide clinicians in making medical management recommendations.
-Several groups have developed pathogenic variant–stratification tables based on clinical phenotype, age of onset, and aggressiveness of MTC.[1,22,78] This classification strategy was first put forth after the Seventh International Workshop on MEN in 2001, which provided guidelines for the age of genetic testing and prophylactic thyroidectomy.
-This stratification has been revised by the American Thyroid Association (ATA).[1,104] The specific pathogenic variants and their ATA classification are summarized in Table 5 below.
-The ATA's classification scheme has not been prospectively validated as a basis for clinical decision-making.
+Several groups have developed pathogenic variant–stratification tables based on clinical phenotype, age of onset, and aggressiveness of MTC.[1,22,76] This classification strategy was first put forth after the Seventh International Workshop on MEN in 2001, which provided guidelines for the age of genetic testing and prophylactic thyroidectomy.
+This stratification has been revised by the American Thyroid Association (ATA).[1,107,108] The specific pathogenic variants and their ATA classification are summarized in Table 5 below.

 ATA-Highest Risk (HST) (previously labeled ATA-D) pathogenic variants are the most aggressive and carry the highest risk of developing MTC.
 This category includes those with MEN2B and RET codon M918T pathogenic variants and is associated with the youngest age at disease onset and the highest risk of mortality.
 ATA-High Risk (H) (previously called ATA-C) pathogenic variants, codons 634 and A883F, are associated with a slightly lower risk, yet the MTC in patients with these pathogenic variants is still quite aggressive and may present at an early age.
 Former ATA-levels A and B pathogenic variants are now combined into a single group called Moderate Risk (MOD) and are associated with a lower risk of aggressive MTC relative to the risk seen in carriers of ATA-HST and ATA-H pathogenic variants.
 However, the risk of MTC is still substantially elevated over the general population risk and consideration of risk-reducing thyroidectomy is warranted.
-Common pathogenic variants in the ATA-MOD category include codons 609, 618, and 804.
+Common pathogenic variants in the ATA-MOD category are shown in Table 5.

 Moderate-risk variants located in exon 10 of the RET gene include variants at codons 609, 611, 618, 620, and 630.
-These variants involve cysteine residues in the extracellular domain of the RET protein and have been seen in families with MEN2A and those with MTC only (FMTC).[19,53,78,124,125,126,127,128] The risk of MTC in individuals with these pathogenic variants is approximately 95% to 100%; the risk of PHEO and hyperparathyroidism is lower than that seen in individuals with other moderate-risk pathogenic variants.
-In a large series of 518 probands with MTC undergoing RET testing, most individuals with codon 609, 611, 618, 620, or 630 variants had only MTC and no other features suggestive of MEN2.
-The authors attributed this to the relatively short follow-up time, incomplete screening of family members, or the method of ascertainment (population-based).
-Another large study of 390 carriers of exon 10 pathogenic variants showed an age-related risk of PHEO for individuals carrying any exon 10 pathogenic variant of 23.1% by age 50 years and 33% by age 60 years.
-Overall prevalence of PHEO was 17%.
-This study reported a 3.9% risk of developing hyperparathyroidism by age 60 years.
+These variants involve cysteine residues in the extracellular domain of the RET protein and have been seen in families with MEN2A and those with MTC only (FMTC).[19,53,76,125,126,127,128,129] The risk of MTC in individuals with these pathogenic variants is approximately 95% to 100%; the risk of PHEO and hyperparathyroidism is lower than that seen in individuals with high-risk pathogenic variants.

 Individuals with pathogenic variants previously classified as ATA-level A (now classified with ATA-level B as ATA-MOD, i.e., codons 321, 515, 533, 600, 603, 606, 531/9 base pair duplication, and 532 duplication) have a lower, albeit still elevated, lifetime risk of MTC.
 MTC associated with these pathogenic variants tends to follow a more indolent course and have a later age at onset, although there are several reports of individuals with these pathogenic variants who developed MTC before age 20 years.[53,130,131,132,133,134] Although PHEO and PHPT are not commonly associated with these pathogenic variants, they have been described.

 Research is ongoing into the role of neutral RET sequence variants in modifying the clinical presentation of patients with MEN2A.
-The presence of certain RET polymorphisms is being analyzed for its impact on the likelihood for development of PHEO, hyperparathyroidism, and metastatic involvement with MTC.[137,138,139] A variety of approaches, including segregation analyses, in silico analyses, association studies, and functional assays, can be employed to determine the functional and clinical significance of a given genetic variant.
-A publicly available RET variant online database repository was recently developed and includes a complete list of variants and their associated pathogenicity, phenotype, and other associated clinical information and literature references.
+The presence of certain RET polymorphisms or haplotypes is being analyzed for its impact on the likelihood for development of PHEO, hyperparathyroidism, HSCR, and age at onset of metastatic involvement with MTC.[139,140,141,142] A variety of approaches, including segregation analyses, in silico analyses, association studies, and functional assays, can be employed to determine the functional and clinical significance of a given genetic variant.
+A publicly available RET variant online database repository was developed and includes a complete list of variants and their associated pathogenicity, phenotype, and other associated clinical information and literature references.

 Screening at-risk individuals for PHEO